-Best Climbing Holds: The Top 5 Sets of 2017
+Best Climbing Holds: The Top 5 Options of 2018

 |Climbing Hold Set||Retail Price|

 |Best Value & Best Starter Set: Metolius Foundation Holds Set (60-pack)||$$$|

 |Best for Kids, Rooms, & Playgrounds: Rocky Mountain Kids Large Rock Climbing Holds (25-pack)||$$|

 |Budget Buy: Metolius Super 7 Holds||$|

 To help, we’ve put together this guide of the best climbing holds available today.
 There are options here for the person who doesn’t own a single climbing hold as well as the person who owns dozens.